zakilur/helm-charts/docs/Control API.md

 # Control API

-The Grey Matter control plane is configured using `control-api`, a service which serves as the source of truth and the persistence layer for mesh configuration.
+The Grey Matter control plane is installed with the `fabric` chart.
+The control plane is configured using `control-api`, a service which serves as the source of truth and the persistence layer for mesh configuration.

 You define all of your service mesh objects + configuration by interacting with `control-api`, either directly through the REST API, or by using the `greymatter` CLI.

 ## Routing

-All routing configuration is defined by the `helm-charts/control-api/json` folder, which specifies all of the mesh objects to create for each service both for its own proxy (service) and for routing from the edge node to its proxy (edge), along with any special mesh objects needed (aka the domain, edge cluster, etc).
+All routing configuration is defined by the `helm-charts/fabric/control-api/json` folder, which specifies all of the mesh objects to create for each service both for its own proxy (service) and for routing from the edge node to its proxy (edge), along with any special mesh objects needed (aka the domain, edge cluster, etc).

 Currently, each service is served at `/services/dashboard/latest/`.
 Previously, we had served each route at a URL containing the version of the service (e.g. `/services/dashboard/3.0.0/`) However, in order to provide better flexibility, the GM 2.0 deployment will only provide the first one for now.